 What makes a contract bad?
-Is it one that’s poorly written, with spelling mistakes and ambiguity?
+Is it one that’s poorly written, with spelling mistakes and contract ambiguity?
 Or one that accurately records the details and expectations of what turns out to be a terrible idea?

 While the first option can definitely be bad, the examples here generally fall into the second category.